mediamicroservices/mm/README.md

 to upgrade the packages in homebrew, type: brew upgrade into the command line.
 This command will update all packages to their most recent version.

-### installing mediamicroservices ###
+### installing mediamicroservices and dependencies###
 once homebrew has been installed, you can install mediamicroservices.
 First, use the [tap](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/brew-tap.md) command.
 Then, you can install.

 Type brew tap mediamicroservices/mm into the command line.
 photo to come

-Then, type brew install mm into the command line.
+Then, type brew install mediamicroservices/mm/mm into the command line.
 This command will install mediamicroservices to your computer. photo to come

 hooray, you've installed mediamicroservices!

+mediamicroservices is dependent on other open source software to run.
+If you do not have the following software, homebrew will install it for you.

+mediamicroservice dependencies:

+* cowsay
+* dvdauthor
+* exiftool
+* sdl
+* ffmpeg
+* flac
+* md5deep
+* mediainfo
+* normalize
+* xmlstarlet
+* tree

+If at any point you would like to uninstall mediamicroservices, type brew uninstall mediamicroservices/mm/mm into the command line.

 ### configuring mediamicroservices ###
 in order for mediamicroservices to run, you must configure your variable settings. first, take a look at the list of variables below to get a sense of what each variable means.
 Then, create all of the delivery directories that you'll need, in the place you'd like them to be. you can name the directories themselves anything you'd like- the more important part is tying them to a variable in the configuration process.
 Not all variables are necessary for microservices to run, so look over which microservices you'd like to use to get a sense of whether or not you'll need to a specific variable.